Repositioning your brand.

 When is the time to reposition your brand?
-Odds are right now if you are reading this article.
+Odds are right now is the time if you are reading this article.
 Something is not working.
 Market share is shrinking.
-And, successful brands are challenging your market position.
+And successful brands are challenging your market position.
 Or the category or target audience changes suddenly.

 So, it’s time to take stock of your brand’s value propositions and reimagine the reasons a prospect should choose differently.

 Challenge all your assumptions

 You have a problem.
 Identifying the solution requires a dispassionate view.
 And most brand repositioning failures are traceable to self-fulfilling blindness.

 Because Stealing Share is unbiased and objective we look at what IS.
 Not what we want to be true.

 If you have ever been the smartest guy in the room, you understand that has limitations.
 Invested people need proof.
 And there is no room of supposition in brand repositioning.
 Certainty is your only ally.

 Arming yourself with projectable market research addresses that weakness.
 So, instead of being smartest guy in the room, you are the best-informed person in the room.
 Speaking with the clarity of the customer’s perceptions clears the way to change.

 As a result, we always conduct market research.

 Brand Positioning Research